 ADHD Affects Your Relationship With Yourself!

-We’ve all heard that adult ADHD can create problems in relationships.
-This man’s epiphany, however, struck some larger foundational truth: Having ADHD can create problems in your relationship with yourself, never mind with someone else.
+We’ve all heard that adult ADHD symptoms can challenge relationships.
+This man’s epiphany, however, struck some larger foundational truth: Having ADHD can sabotage your relationship with your health, your future, your happiness.

-No matter how much you crave that healthy diet, that uncluttered home, or that comfortable bank account, unrecognized and unaddressed ADHD symptoms mean you can’t always initiate and maintain the necessary steps to get there.
+No matter how much you crave that healthy diet, that uncluttered home, or that comfortable bank account, ADHD symptoms can block your way.
+That’s because you can’t always initiate and maintain the necessary steps to get there.
 (Talk about depressing.
 No wonder ADHD is so often misdiagnosed as depression.)

 ADHD Sleep Challenges Affect Both Partners